Microbus

-Microbus considers errors returned from microservice endpoints as exceptions, and as such it emphasizes their detection and disclosure.
-In addition to being logged as errors, these cross-microservice errors are also counted as a metric and visualized with Grafana dashboards, and recorded in distributed traces in Jaeger.
-Consequently, it is ill-advised to use errors to return state that should not raise the alarm.
+considers errors returned from microservice endpoints as exceptions and emphasizes their detection and surfacing.
+In addition to being logged as errors, these cross-microservice errors are also counted by a metric, visualized in Grafana dashboards, and noted in distributed traces.
+Consequently, it is ill-advised to use errors to return state that should not raise an alarm.

 func StandardHandler(w http.ResponseWriter, r *http.Request) {